← Back to blog

 6. Sof Omar Falls

-7. Doho Lodge Falls, Awash valley
+7. Doho Lodge Falls, Awash Valley

 8. Genale-Dawa Falls

-9. Filwoha Falls, Awash NP
+9. Filwoha Falls, Awash National Park

 10. Bishangari Falls, Lake Langano

-All of these are pinned on our interactive map.
+All ten waterfalls are pinned on our interactive map.